llihcchill/mlp-neural-network-from-scratch/README.md

 ---

-> **Note:** This program will need some minor tweaking (not just changing the hiddenLayerNodes variable) in order for the use of more nodes, at least at the moment.
+> **Note:** This program will need some minor tweaking (not just changing the hiddenLayerNodes variable) in order for the use of more nodes and layers, at least at the moment.